opensolutions/OSS_SNMP/README.md

-Anyway, while trying to create some automatic L2 topology graphing tools (via Cisco/Foundry Discovery Protocol for example) and also some per VLAN RSTP tools to show port states, I started writing this library.
-As I wrote, I realised it was actually very useful and present it here now in the hopes that the wider network engineering community will find it useful and also contribute back *MIBs*.
+Anyway, while trying to create some automatic L2 topology graphing tools (via Cisco/Foundry Discovery Protocol for example) and also some per VLAN RSTP tools to show port states, I started writing this library which has turned out to be very useful.
+It is presented here in the hope that the wider network engineering community will find it useful and also contribute back *MIBs*.

 Documentation